Media Upload and Requirements

 Large video files (especially those close to the 500 MB limit) may take several minutes to upload depending on your internet connection.
 The progress indicator will show you how far along the upload is.
 You can continue working on your caption while the upload completes.

 Make sure your file matches one of the supported formats listed above.
-If you have a video in a format not listed (such as AVI or FLV), convert it to MP4 before uploading.
+If you have a video in a format not listed (such as AVI, FLV, or MKV), convert it to MP4 before uploading.

 Files that exceed the maximum size limit will be rejected.
 Reduce your file size before uploading if you encounter this error.
 For video, consider lowering the resolution or bitrate.
 For images, consider compressing the file or reducing its dimensions.